vishnuvardhankunsoth/SQL-Music-store_Analysis/README.md

 Data Analysis for Digital Music Store using SQL

 Objective:
-This project analyzes the music playlist database. examine the data set with SQL and help the store understand its business growth by answering simple questions
+This project analyzes the music playlist database. examine the data set with SQL and help the store understand its business growth by answering simple questions.

 Project Key points:
 1. schema diagram (E-R Diagrams)